mail2preetk-dot/TIC-TAK-TOE/README.md

 ﻿# TIC-TAK-TOE
- the code for the tic tak toe is in main
+The code for the tic-tak-toe is in demo.c